What is stop and search?

 - The search must take place at or near to where you were stopped, unless moving you would protect your privacy.

-- Before a search, where practicable a police officer must tell you the grounds for the search, what they are looking for, their name (except where the stop and search is in relation to terrorism) and the station that they’re attached to.
+- Before a search, where practicable a police officer must tell you the grounds for the search, what they are looking for, their name (except where the stop and search is to do with terrorism) and the station that they’re attached to.

 - The police can only search you further if they have strong grounds to believe that you may be concealing a prohibited item or illegal substance and a more thorough search is required.
 If this is the case, you have to be searched out of public view and the officer who performs the search must be the same sex as you.